Developing and Approving the IEP

 Frequently Asked Questions

 In NH your written parental consent for the IEP is required on every IEP.
-So if it’s a revision of the IEP and you don’t sign it and don’t respond at all, you have given what is called implied consent.
+Not providing consent (signing) is different from not responding at all.
+You have options such as requesting another meeting, providing partial consent or refusing consent (rejecting the IEP).
+It is imperative that you respond in some way to the request for consent.
+If it is the first (initial IEP) and you fail to respond, the school district is prohibited from providing special education.
+If it’s an annual review and revision of the IEP and you don’t respond at all, you have given what is called implied consent.
 Therefore, it is important that you respond in some way.
-Visit here to view information on resolving disagreements.
+Visit here to view information on consent.

 Before looking at your child’s IEP, you should read the evaluations and evaluation reports because they form the foundation of the IEP.
 Click here to view strategies and a list of questions to address your child’s needs.

-Yes.
-If the team has agreed to make a change without an IEP team meeting, you may a copy of the IEP with the changes incorporated so that you will have the most recent copy of the IEP for their records.
+Yes, if you agree.
+You can request that the IEP Team meet.
+If you agree to make a change to the IEP without meeting, PIC suggests you request a copy of the IEP with the changes incorporated so that you will have the most version of the IEP for your records.

 Additional Components